paulrobertlloyd/paulrobertlloyd-content/articles/2010-01-26-south_island.markdown

 date: 2010-01-26T00:07:49Z
 title: A small taste of the South Island
 summary: Having arranged my flights into and out of New Zealand before deciding upon an itinerary, meant I had little time to really explore the South Island.
-photo:
+featured:
-  - url: /media/2010/026/a1/overlander.jpg
+  url: /media/2010/026/a1/overlander.jpg
   alt: The Overlander during its lunchtime stop at National Park railway station.
 category:
   - travel
   - new_zealand